 Morphine.
 Computer model of a molecule of morphine (C17.H19.N.O3).
-The atoms (tubes) of this drug are colour-coded: carbon (green), hydrogen (yellow), nitrogen (pink) and oxygen (blue).
+The atoms (spheres) of this drug are colour-coded: carbon (purple), oxygen (red), hydrogen (grey) and nitrogen (yellow).
 This drug is a powerful narcotic (inducing a stupor) and analgesic (relieving pain).
 It is administered by mouth or by injection in order to relieve severe or persistent pain.
 Side-effects include nausea, loss of appetite, constipation, confusion and also feelings of euphoria.
 Patients can rapidly develop tolerance, requiring ever-higher doses to relieve their pain.
 Addiction is also possible, and doses that are too high (overdoses) can kill.

 Model release not required.
 Property release not required.